Programming Schools and Points|How Free Counseling Earns Cashback and How to Choose

 If you aim for an engineer career change or skill-up, programming-school free-counseling/info-session offers are a points opportunity.
 Schools invest advertising money to win prospective students, and part of it comes back as a performance reward to users who take counseling via a point site.
 Just taking the otherwise-free counseling can earn high-value cashback of several thousand to over ¥10,000.
 For those considering enrolling, it's two birds with one stone — getting career counseling while earning points.

 That said, programming-school tuition can be high, and learning results only come from continuing.
 It's not something to decide a school by cashback size.
-This guide organizes, as a judgment axis for using it wisely, the difference between "earned on counseling" and "earned on enrollment", the types of format (online, in-person, self-study), points for comparing by tuition/period/support, the steps to earn cashback while making use of counseling, and why we don't recommend counseling just for cashback.
+This guide organizes, as a judgment axis for using it wisely, the difference between "earned on counseling" and "earned on enrollment", the types of format (online, in-person, self-study), how to choose by field and language, points for comparing by tuition/period/support, the steps to earn cashback while making use of counseling, and why we don't recommend counseling just for cashback.
 For English lessons, see the English Lessons Guide; for qualification study, the Qualifications & Correspondence Guide; and for job change, the Job-Change Agent Guide.

 Telling "Earned on Counseling" from "Earned on Enrollment"